carnivuth/2nd_brain/pages/mobile_systems/manets/TEMPORARY_ORDERED_ROUTING_ALGORITHM.md

 index: 15
 ---

-# TEMPORARY ORDERED ROUTING ALGORITHM
+# Temporary ordered routing algorithm

 TORA is designed to work in highly dynamic environment with a lot of mobility, ope of the main focus is to localize the control messages to a relative small portion of the network